pjbiggs/Massey203311/Week3/Week3.md

 $ mamba install -c bioconda iqtree
 ```

-Yes, we are done.
-Completing this will spped us up on our Module 2 journey.
+So that's it for today and we are done.
+Completing this will speed us up on our Module 2 journey markedly.

 ## Contact